9 Steps To Growing Cantaloupe In Containers

 The charentais melon is smaller than most melons, with a size similar to that of a grapefruit and an average weight of about 2 pounds.
 The meat is vivid salmon-orange and thick, with smooth, stony creamy-gray skin and slightly green ribs.
 The fruit is sweet and fragrant, with high sugar content.

 Cucumis Melo Cantalupensis is their scientific name, although they're more generally known as French Cantaloupes.
 Even though they originated in France, most of the manufacturing is now done in North Africa.
 Because of their rich beta-carotene, folic acid, and dietary fiber content, cantaloupes are popular in summer.

 Now I’m sharing all steps that will help you to grow cantaloupe in containers perfectly.
 Let’s get started.

 Step 1: Selecting The Right Container

-Choose a pot that is at least 16 inches deep and 14 inches wide, as these vining plants require lots of room for their roots to flourish.
+Choose a pot at least 16 inches deep and 14 inches wide, as these vining plants require lots of room for their roots to flourish.

-If you have the space, consider these massive whiskey barrel planters from Home Depot if you want to grow full-sized varietals.
+If you have the space, consider these massive whiskey barrel planters from Home Depot to grow full-sized varietals.